 Free VPNs you should avoid

-Apart from the free VPNs of good quality mentioned herein, there are also many free VPNs out there that aim to track your data and sell it to others.
-Some free VPNs even sell your bandwidth, so others can use your internet connection to go online.
-Usually, your bandwidth is given to premium users of the service, who then use your connection and IP-address as their very own ‘VPN server’.
+There are also many free VPNs out there you should avoid.
+Many aim to track your data and sell it to others.
+Their usage harms your privacy instead of protecting it.
+Some free VPNs even sell your connection to other users.
+Usually, your bandwidth is given to premium users of the service, who in turn use your connection and IP-address as their very own ‘VPN server’.

 |Free VPN||Why it’s best not to use it|